 We take a holistic view and recognise that no single change can be a lasting one without the appropriate underpinning and changes in other areas of the business.

-Our approach to Engineering Business Process is simple
+A simple approach to Engineering Business Process

 The six stages: